driftywinds/YTM-builds/README.md

 Repository for the releases of Youtube Music ReVanced builds compiled from ReVanced Manager with custom branding for identification.

 > [!IMPORTANT]
 > NEW: - I have an F-Droid repo available [here](https://files.drifty.win/repo/) as a backup in case GitHub ever takes this repository down.
-It includes YT RVX builds too.
+It includes YouTube builds too.

 > [!TIP]
 > Builds are also availble on my Telegram channel [here](https://t.me/YTRXbuilds).